19. July 2019, 11:03 Uhr

 2) Beijing’s incentives

 China is so obviously bent on cutting a deal that is has become a weakness.
-Whenever there was a restart of the talks, it was mainly down to Beijing rejigging its negotiation position (even if, provided Donald Trump’s accusation is accurate, the Chinese side was responsible for the talks’ breaking down in the first place).
+Whenever there was a restart of the talks, it was mainly down to Beijing rejigging its negotiation position (even if, provided Donald Trump’s accusation is accurate, the Chinese side had been responsible for the talks’ breaking down in the first place).
 The problem is: The American President has realised that weakness and been capitalising on it to the extent that China now finds itself boxed in: Either it yields on the critical point of wholesale reform of its economic policy framework, or there will be no deal.

 That bodes ill for the prospects of a deal in general and an early one in particular: Xi Jinping cannot give in to such a profound demand of systemic change without undermining his own, carefully nurtured power.
-Simultaneously, he has allowed state-led media to stir up a nationalistic tide in the population, crying to stand firm now in the face of American aggression.
+Simultaneously, he has allowed state-led media to stir up a nationalistic tide among the Chinese people, crying to stand firm now in the face of American aggression.
 Particularly in terms of the Eastern cultural trait of “keeping face” as well as in terms of naked power politics, Xi has maximised his incentives never to yield to this specific demand by the US.

 3) Structural impediments

 The international political system is characterised by anarchy.
-In this system, mutually beneficial outcomes such as a Sino-American trade deal quickly becomes infeasible when both sides have created dominant incentives of facing the other down in a game of chicken.
+In this system, mutually beneficial outcomes such as a Sino-American trade deal quickly become infeasible when both sides have created dominant incentives of facing the other down in a game of chicken.
 Donald Trump not only relishes this modus operandi: He seems quite simply unable to elude its gambling attraction.
 Without a neutral mediator, the risk that one or even both of the players miscalculate is extremely high – and, by the same token, the chances of a deal pretty low.
 The new age of protectionism is not going to fade soon.

 [Photo by: The White House, Public Domain]